-(2) Moreover, to complete the degree programme, candidates are required to submit the application for approval of the intended doctoral project to the competent body responsible for study matters, give the public presentation of the intended doctoral project at the Faculty, obtain the approval of the doctoral thesis agreement, write and complete the doctoral thesis and receive a positive grade, and complete the public defence.
+(2) Moreover, to complete the degree programme, candidates are required to submit the application for approval of the intended doctoral project to the competent body responsible for study matters, give the public presentation of the intended doctoral project at the Faculty, obtain the approval of the doctoral thesis agreement and adherence with its terms and submit the related progress reports, write and complete the doctoral thesis and receive a positive grade, and complete the public defence.
 The stipulations in the section of the University's Statutes governing university studies apply.